davidmalcolm/gcc-global-state/pass-patterns.rst

    }; // class universe

-In a global state these state instances will be singletons and thus global variables.
+In a global-state build these state instances will be singletons and thus global variables.
 In a shared-library build these state instances will be allocated when the universe is constructed.

 If the state is GTY-marked, then the universe needs to call the state's gty